KrishnaSathvik/byte-toolbox/README.md

 ## 🎯 Overview

-ByteToolbox is a modern, professional collection of essential developer tools designed to streamline your development workflow.
+ByteToolBox is a modern, professional collection of essential developer tools designed to streamline your development workflow.
 Built with React, TypeScript, and Vite, it provides a fast, responsive, and intuitive interface for common development tasks.

 ## ✨ Features